Whatsapp Icon

 • Radiation Therapy: Employs high doses of radiation to destroy cancerous cells.

-• Immunotherapy: Boosts the body's natural defenses to fight the cancer.
+• Immunotherapy: Boosts the body's natural defences to fight cancer.

 • Stem Cell Transplant: Replaces diseased bone marrow with healthy cells.